wpmetabox/docs/_docs/extensions/composer.md

 }
 ```

-So, your final `composer.json` will look like this:
+So, your final `composer.json` will be:

 ```json
 {